philschatz/atom-pull-requests/README.md

 # Atom API Suggestions

 - expose a `tree-view` file decorator that can add classes asynchronously
+  - see [atom/tree-view#658](https://github.com/atom/tree-view/pull/658) for progress on this feature
+- expose a `tabs` filename decorator so open tabs can have the # of comments in the file

+# `atom-community/linter` suggestions

 - provide icons in gutter markers
+- allow markdown in lint popups